terminaldweller/mutator/README.md

 Mutation levels have nothing to do with the order of mutants.<br/>
 * [daemon](daemon/README.md): mutatord is the mutator daemon that runs the server. mutatorclient is the thin client that sends the commands to the server.<br/>
 * [safercpp-arr](safercpp/README.md) is SaferCPP's automatic refactoring tool for arrays.<br/>
 * [bruiser](bruiser/README.md) the short explanation is that bruiser is an interactive shell that mutates your code, gives you insight on the code-base loaded and more.
+You can also manipulate ELF shared object libraries and executables.
+For example you can call the library funtions from bruiser's lua interpreter.
 For more info read the README on bruiser's folder in project root.<br/>
-* [obfuscator](obfuscator/README.md) is a C/C++ source-level translation tool.<br/>
+* [obfuscator](obfuscator/README.md) is a C/C++ source-level obfuscation tool.<br/>
 <br/>

 ## How to get project mutator